 Our client was a pet, lawn and garden supplies marketer and producer that needed to build a bridge for better communication and collaboration between the sales and marketing organizations.
 By developing a structured planning and communication process, sales could build its brand knowledge and provide more in-depth, value-focused information for its retail customers.
 Marketing could focus on managing brands and creating meaningful value propositions, while engaging in collaborative knowledge transfer with the sales team upon a new product launch.

-In Central Garden & Pet’s Garden division, brand marketers had responsibility for brand management, as well as for positioning and selling products directly to the larger clients.
+In our client’s Garden division, brand marketers had responsibility for brand management, as well as for positioning and selling products directly to the larger clients.
 The sales force generally assumed the more passive role of customer service managers and reactive order takers.
 They looked to Brand Marketing to provide product expertise during the selling process, but no knowledge sharing occurred between the two organizations for ongoing education.
 Sales was not encouraged to understand brand positioning and there was no formal process to learn about new products and how to educate the customer base more consultatively to drive demand.
 In order to empower sales to create greater value for retail clients and allow brand marketers to concentrate on crafting the value proposition and brand message, the communication silos between the organizations had to be eliminated and more effective product release and education processes needed to be established.

 Symmetrics Group Approach